 A Czechoslovakian wolfdog is a breed obtained from the German shepherd and Carpathian wolf.
 They are commonly seen as a family dog nowadays.
 They are very useful in search operations, recuse, agility, and tracking.
 You will find very much resemblance to this dog with the actual grown wolf.
 These dogs are very active and strong.
-They are bestowed with excellent sniffing ability, insulating coat, and luxuriant tail.
+They are bestowed with excellent sniffing ability, an insulating coat, and a luxuriant tail.

 The appearance of the Czechoslovakian wolfdog

 They are difficult to distinguish themselves from the Carpathian wolfdog.
-Czechoslovakian wolfdogs are very active, athletic, and powerful that possesses a strong body with well-developed muscles.
+Czechoslovakian wolfdogs are very active, athletic, and powerful that possess a strong body with well-developed muscles.
 You can differentiate between females from male Czechoslovakian wolfdog.
 Females’ measurements are about 6cms and males are about 65cms at least.
 The minimum weight the female Czechoslovakian wolfdog has is about 20Kg and 25Kg for males.

 There are other points that differ in both males and females.
 Like – you can easily recognize which one is female by just looking at their head part.
-The male head is larger and thicker in hairs than the female one.
+The male head is larger and thicker in hair than the female one.
 Both have an oval-shaped nose and erected ears.
 Both males and females have eyes color light brown or amber in color.

 The large flat chest region and slightly curved back make them look more gorgeous.
 They are bestowed with strong, fast, and muscular legs.
 In a normal situation, you will their tail hanging down.
 But in the excited state, the tail rises up with slight curvature.
 They have a thicker coat that protects them in a severe environment.
 This coating becomes shorter and thinner in the summer seasons.